danielkdimitrov/systemicRiskBuffers/README.md

 4. `myplotstyle.py` contains preset plot functions that are referred to in the paper.

 5. `optimalSystemicCapital` contains all the computational procedures in python class `PDmodel`.
 The class is organized in such a way that when you call it, you have to specify which model you want to run, e.g. the EEI model with `EEI opt w/data` or the Expected Shortfall minimization model with `min ES

+## Arranging the data

+The data needs to be in a folder `Data` in the sample formats attached in this repository.
+The following files need to be updated

+1. In folder `cds` update the CDS prices for all banks.

+2. In folder `debt` update the size of the liabilities of each bank.

+3. Optional: In folder `other` update the `BankDefinitions.csv` file.
+In the column `Sample` indicate that the bank will be part of consequent analysis with a `Y`